IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-csharp-dotnet.md

 client.Refresh();
 ```

 3. Decrypt a token into a raw UID2.
-Pass the token, and:
+Pass the token, and then do one of the following:
  * If the bid request originated from a publisher's website, pass the domain name.
 The domain name must be all lower case, without spaces and without subdomain.
 For example, for `Subdomain.DOMAIN.com`, pass `domain.com` instead.
  * If the bid request originated from a mobile app, pass the [app name](../ref-info/glossary-uid.md#gl-app-name).
  * Otherwise, pass `null`.